APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 One of the core aspects of event sourcing is that events are **never** deleted nor altered.
 The event store is append-only and the events themselves are immutable!
 This begs the question, how are aggregates "deleted"?

 By another event of course!
-In eventually consistent systems, an event that signifies the end of an object is called a [Tombstone](https://en.wikipedia.org/wiki/Tombstone_(data_store)).
+In eventually consistent systems, an event that signifies the end of an object's life is called a [Tombstone](https://en.wikipedia.org/wiki/Tombstone_(data_store)).
 The motivation section in the Wikipedia entry describes this as (emphasis mine),

 > If information is deleted in an eventually-consistent distributed data store, the "eventual" part of the eventual consistency causes the information to ooze through the node structure, **where some nodes may be unavailable at time of deletion**.
 But a feature of eventual consistency causes a problem in case of deletion, as a node that was unavailable at that time will try to "update" the other nodes that no longer have the deleted entry, assuming that they have missed an insert of information.
 Therefore, **instead of deleting the information, the distributed data store creates a (usually temporary) tombstone record**, which is not returned in response to requests.